Treatments and Therapies for Cerebral Palsy

 - Insertion of intrathecal baclofen pump: Please see “medications.”

 - Gastroenterology surgery: Some people with cerebral palsy struggle with chewing, swallowing, or digesting food.
-In certain cases, gastroenterologic surgery may be necessary to alleviate these issues.
+In certain cases, gastroenterologic surgery may be necessary to alleviate these issues (6).
 Some examples include feeding tube insertion and myotomy (a surgery designed to improve swallowing).

-- Hearing correction surgery: Individuals whose cerebral palsy causes hearing impairment may benefit from cochlear implant surgery or a stapedectomy, which changes the bone structure of the ear.
+- Hearing correction surgery: Individuals whose cerebral palsy causes hearing impairment may benefit from cochlear implant surgery or a stapedectomy, which changes the bone structure of the ear (6).

 - Neurosurgery: There are certain procedures that can improve the symptoms of cerebral palsy by addressing the root neurological problems.
 These surgeries involve modifying connections in the nervous system.
-One example is selective dorsal rhizotomy (SDR), which is a surgery that may help people with spastic cerebral palsy.
+One example is selective dorsal rhizotomy (SDR), which is a surgery that may help people with spastic cerebral palsy (7).
 During an SDR, physicians test sensory nerves in the lower spinal cord in order to identify the ones that are misfiring.
 They can then selectively destroy these nerves, which can decrease spasticity and improve muscle tone.
+SDR is associated with small, but measurable, improvement in motor function in patients with spastic CP (8).

 - Orthopedic surgery: Orthopedic surgeries can help to improve musculoskeletal abnormalities, spasticity, and issues with balance and walking.
-Some examples include hip muscle release, tendon lengthening, and lumbar spinal fusion (to improve spinal stability).
+Some examples include hip muscle release, tendon lengthening, and lumbar spinal fusion (to improve spinal stability) (6).

 - Vision correction surgery: People with visual impairments may need strabismus correction, which can restore binocular vision in people with strabismus, or “cross-eyes.”
-Those with nearsightedness, farsightedness, or astigmatism may benefit from other types of surgery, such as LASIK eye surgery.
+Those with nearsightedness, farsightedness, or astigmatism may benefit from other types of surgery, such as LASIK eye surgery (1).

 Therapy for cerebral palsy

-There are many types of therapy that can ameliorate the symptoms of cerebral palsy and improve long-term function.
-With regard to therapy, early intervention is crucial because it can stop certain problems from developing in the first place, and minimize the severity of other issues.
+There are many types of therapy that can alleviate the symptoms of cerebral palsy and improve long-term function.
+With regard to therapy, early intervention is crucial because it can stop certain problems from developing in the first place and minimize the severity of other issues.
 People with cerebral palsy may benefit from the following types of therapy:

-- Physical therapy: Physical therapy can increase the range of motion, strength, coordination, and other aspects of motor control.
+- Physical therapy: Physical therapy can increase the range of motion, strength, coordination, and other aspects of motor control (8).
 Therapy sessions may include exercises, massage, and other activities.
 Usually, some work can also be done at home.

-- Speech therapy: Cerebral palsy can affect control of the face and upper airway, resulting in issues with speaking and swallowing.
-Speech therapy can improve both of these problems.
+- Speech therapy: Cerebral palsy can affect the control of the face and upper airway, resulting in issues with speaking and swallowing.
+Speech therapy can improve both of these problems by helping people find alternative methods of communication, providing special equipment to aid in speech, or offering speech exercises catered to the needs of the patient (1).

 Legal help for cerebral palsy